christiancannata/agrispesa/wp-content/plugins/wp-sort-order/readme.txt

 Initial Release

 == Upgrade Notice ==
+= 1.3.4 =
+Fix: When enabling the order of the posts, it does not allow me to create new ones and the only way to create new ones was duplicating a previous post.
 = 1.3.3 =
 Fix: PHP Notice:  Function is_home was called incorrectly.
 = 1.3.2 =